-HOUSTON - Mobile businesses are becoming the new startup but many people don't realize how hard it is, until it's too late.
+HOUSTON – Mobile businesses are managing to survive the pandemic and a new food truck startup is becoming an option for many.
+What people may not realize is exactly how hard it is, until it’s too late.

 First, make sure to contact your local health department to obtain the necessary licenses for operating a mobile food truck.
 Required licenses include food manager identification license, food manager’s license, food handler’s license and vending license.

 Larry Goodman, with the Houston Health Department, says, “We’ve had a lot of people give up but not normally on the front end.
 Less than 2 percent give up on the front end before they even get permitted.”

 “For me it started as a hobby and it morphed into a business.”